I am delighted you are taking the time to look at my work, thank you!

-Creative Director is an oddly broad title for a position that first starts with listening, not directing; indicative of an individual who, beyond taste, discipline and leadership, is surely mainly mandated to offer a different perspective, hopefully the result of lifelong experiences spent in the study of others’ instruments, only then becoming a conductor, encompassing a team's talents into a symphony that will not merely generate financial or practical value, but meaning above all.
+Of course, I write this knowing that Creative Director is an oddly broad title for a position that first starts with listening, not directing; indicative of an individual who, beyond taste, discipline and leadership, is surely mandated to mainly offer a different perspective.
+My own, continuously cultivated and open-minded, is the fruit of a life spent in the study of others’ instruments, allowing me to grow into a conductor of sorts, encompassing their talents into a symphony that hopefully does not merely generate financial or practical value, but meaning above all.

 The work contained herein is a sample of those orchestras it has been my privilege to be a part of in the past 20 years.

-As Creative Director of Cultural Initiatives, I was able to create and be a part of a few wonderful teams across Hardware, YouTube and Marketing projects.
+As Creative Director of Cultural Initiatives, I was happy to contribute to a few wonderful teams across Google Hardware, YouTube and Marketing.

-From promotional posters to a spa franchise by way of a master plan for a new city in the Ukraine, each industry not only has its own set of peculiarities but also changes with technological progress, trends and new insights.
-Each project must be given serious attention to detail in order to communicate correctly to their specific audience, and then, of course, go a step further.
+From promotional posters to a spa franchise by way of a master-plan for a new city in the Ukraine, each industry we enter not only has its own set of peculiarities but also tend to morph with technological progress, trends and new insights.
+Each project must then be given detailed and timely attention in order to communicate correctly to their specific audience, and then, of course, go a step further.

-Assembling different teams for different projects, from managers to graphic designers to architects to filmmakers to set builders, is one of the main reasons I love what I do, able to present bold new visions for each assignment that don’t merely borrow from the one that came before.
+Assembling different teams for different projects, from managers to designers to architects to filmmakers to set builders, is the main reason I love what I do, to be able to present bold new visions for each assignment that don’t merely borrow from the ones that came before.
 To invent, always.

-In 1999, I co-founded the first design concept store in New York City.
-Set up as a functioning apartment in SoHo, we presented objects of desire in a lived-in context, where you could lunch, watch tv, even shower, and buy everything you touched, from the Japanese toothpaste to the Italian sofa.
+New York City.
+Nineteen Ninety-Nine.
+The Apartment Design Store is born.
+Set up as a functioning loft in SoHo, we presented objects of desire in a lived-in context, where you could lunch, watch tv, even shower, and buy everything you touched, from the Japanese toothpaste to the Italian sofa.
 We shaped our process around a simple philosophy: that since everything in the world is designed, we must be attentive and curate our lives only with those objects that we find personally relevant, useful and beautiful.
-Prioritizing community and consumer education, we were able to bring in a new audience to appreciate design for what it does, not just what it looks like in a glass box.
+Prioritizing community and consumer education, we were able to bring in a new audience to appreciate design for what it does, not just what it looks like.

-Originating as a retail store, we quickly grew into an agency, doing for clients what we had done for ourselves, tell stories, with a beginning, middle and end, even if not necessarily in that order.
-We conceptualized events, designed products, spaces and invitations, all in the name of creating a client’s narrative.
+Originating as a retail store, we quickly grew into an agency, doing for clients what we had done for ourselves.
+As a group of wildly influential individuals came together, we conceptualized events, designed products and built spaces, all to deepen the client’s narrative.

-Through the last few decades of living in various places and working in various industries, I have been lucky to meet and join forces with exceptional people; hailing from the fields of design, art, film, music, theater, fashion and so much more, it has been my privilege to call them friends, mentors and collaborators.
+Through the last few decades of living in various countries and working in a variety of industries, I have been lucky to meet and join forces with exceptional people; hailing from the fields of design, art, film, music, theater, fashion and more, it has been my privilege to call them friends, mentors and collaborators.
 Moreover, it has been an honor to learn from all the members of this grand orchestra in order to become a more capable, knowledgeable and competent conductor.
-The ability to call on their gifts given a particular challenge is the moment I wait for every time a new client comes through the door.
+The ability to call on their gifts given a particular challenge is the moment I wait for every time a new challenge comes through the door.

 The symphony would not sound like anything without them.